petender/MyRetailBizzNizz/README.md

 # MyRetailBizzNizz
-Used for Microsoft DevOps Solutions Workshop
+Used for Microsoft DevOps Solutions Workshop at PSHSummit2024